AppleTalk: PhoneNet and other adaptors

-A thriving 3rd party market for AppleTalk devices developed over the next few years.
-One particularly notable example was an alternate adaptor designed by BMUG and commercialized by Farallon as PhoneNet in 1987.
-This was essentially a replacement for Apple's connector that had conventional phone jacks instead of Apple's round connectors.
-PhoneNet allowed AppleTalk networks to be connected together using normal telephone wires, and with very little extra work, could run analog phones and AppleTalk on a single four-conductor phone cable.
+Slow but inexpensive, AppleTalk became widely popular.
+A thriving third-party market for AppleTalk devices developed over the next few years.
+One particularly notable example was an alternate adaptor designed by BMUG and commercialised by Farallon as PhoneNET in 1987.
+This was essentially a replacement for Apple's connector using conventional phone jacks instead of Apple's round connectors.
+PhoneNet allows AppleTalk networks to be connected together using normal telephone wires, and with very little extra work, can run analog phones and AppleTalk on a single four-conductor phone cable.

 Other companies took advantage of the SCC's ability to read external clocks in order to support higher transmission speeds, up to 1 Mbit/s.
 In these systems, the external adaptor also included its own clock, and used that to signal the SCC's clock input pins.
 The best-known such system was Centram's FlashTalk, which ran at 768 kbit/s, and was intended to be used with their TOPS networking system.
 A similar solution was the 850 kbit/s DaynaTalk, which used a separate box that plugged in between the computer and a normal LocalTalk/PhoneNet box.
 Dayna also offered a PC expansion card that ran up to 1.7 Mbit/s when talking to other Dayna PC cards.
 Several other systems also existed with even higher performance, but these often required special cabling that was incompatible with LocalTalk/PhoneNet, and also required patches to the networking stack that often caused problems.

 AppleTalk over Ethernet

 As Apple expanded into more commercial and education markets, they needed to integrate AppleTalk into existing network installations.
-Many of these organizations had already invested in a very expensive Ethernet infrastructure and there was no direct way to connect a Macintosh to Ethernet.
+Many of these organisations had already invested in a very expensive Ethernet infrastructure and there was no direct way to connect a Macintosh to Ethernet.
 AppleTalk included a protocol structure for interconnecting AppleTalk subnets and so as a solution, EtherTalk was initially created to use the Ethernet as a backbone between LocalTalk subnets.
 To accomplish this, organizations would need to purchase a LocalTalk-to-Ethernet bridge and Apple left it to third parties to produce these products.
 A number of companies responded, including Hayes and a few newly formed companies like Kinetics.